-Use the responses you have received from your first Environmental Forest Awareness Review to help you consider what actions you and your Forest Eco-Committee would like to take to raise awareness of your chosen LEAF Theme in your nursery or school.
+Use the responses you have received from your first Environmental Forest Awareness Review to help you consider what actions you and your Forest Eco-Committee would like to take to raise awareness of your chosen LEAF Theme in your school or youth network.
 If you have decided to work on one of the optional LEAF sub-themes remember to include ideas for this in your Forest Action Plan too.